daniel-b92/bruno-vs-code-extension/README.md

 ### Improving intellisense
 - You can improve intellisense by adding type definitions as dev dependencies for all inbuilt libraries from `bruno` you use within your collection (e.g. `axios` or `moment`).
-- You can also provide typings via JSDoc, see https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html
+- Add typings via JSDoc in your code blocks and Javascript scripts, see https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html

 ## Contributing

 ### Getting started

 For contributing, checkout the github repository https://github.com/daniel-b92/bruno-vs-code-extension.
-You need to have `npm`  and `node js` installed.
+You need to have `node js` and `npm` installed.
 Run the following command for installing all dependencies:

 ```bash